Bitbucket vs GitHub: What's the Best For Hosting Your Code?

 Branch permissions restrict who can push to a specific branch and repositories can be set to require pull request reviews and status checks, helping to reducing errors.

 GitHub also offers a suite of integrated project management items including cards, notes, tasks, milestones and assignees.
 This helps coordinating the team and keeping everyone on track.
-If you need something special, you can always use one of the numerous 3rd-party add-ons.
+If you need something special, you can always use one of GitHub's numerous 3rd-party add-ons.

-GitHub vs. Bitbucket Pricing
+Round 2: GitHub vs. Bitbucket Pricing

-Free Individual Plan
+Free Individual Plan // Bitbucket & GitHub

 Bitbucket offers unlimited private and public repositories, but caps the number of users in its free plan at five.
 GitHub offers unlimited users and public repositories, but provides no private repositories in its free plan.
+This is something you'll need to consider if you're a newbie coder who's shy about sharing code, or you're working on a stealth project that you'd like to keep private.

 Although GitHub offers unlimited collaborators in its free plan, team and user permissions are not available.
 That poses some challenges when working with a team where you want to finer control over access.